microsoft/dstoolkit-web/HowToCreateAcceleratorPage.md

 Create a new branch.
 This can either be done from the web site as shown below.
 Make sure you create the new branch from the main branch called *gh-pages*.
 ![Create Branch](images/howtocreateacceleratorpage/createbranch.png)

+To create a new branch from the commandline open e.g. git bash.
+Make sure the main branch is checkout out (the *gh-pages* branch) and enter the command
+> git checkout -b "ks/feature/coolest_acc"

 ![Create Branch](images/howtocreateacceleratorpage/createbranch_cmd.png)